BatsResearch/taglets/README.md

 ## Citation

-Please cite the following paper if you are using out framework :)
+Please cite the following paper if you are using our framework :)

 ```
 @article{piriyakulkij:arxiv21,